swapnilrevankar/swapBlog/content/post/welcome.md

-﻿---
+---
 title: 'Welcome to my Blog!!'
 date: 2022-07-31
 draft: false
 tags:
   - personal
 ---

-After spending more than 10 years in the CG and Gaming industry, I finally decided to start my own blog :smile:

-My goal honestly is continuous self improvement, making small changes and improvements everyday.
-There is a well known principle "The best way to learn something is to teach it" so that's what I wanna try and do here.
-This website will be my space to pause and reflect, figure out skills that I wanna learn and improve.
-So I will talk more about industry trends, machine learning, art, games, characters, rigging, math, etc.

-Stay stupid, trust the soup, start before you are ready - (Phrase from the book Do the work - Steven Pressfield)
+After more than a decade of immersing myself in the world of CG and gaming, I have finally made the decision to start my own blog.
+This space will serve as a platform for my personal growth, allowing me to make incremental changes and improvements every single day.
+Inspired by the timeless principle that "the best way to learn something is to teach it," I aim to share my insights, observations, and experiences with the wider community.
+Join me on this exciting journey of exploration as I delve into industry trends, machine learning, art, games, characters, rigging, mathematics, and much more.